mom-ocean/MOM6/ac/README.md

 This section briefly describes the management of GFDL dependencies `mkmf` and FMS.

-The `configure` script will first check if the compiler flags (`FCFLAGS`, `LDFLAGS`, etc.) can find `mkmf` and the FMS library.
+The `configure` script will first check if the compiler and its configured flags (`FCFLAGS`, `LDFLAGS`, etc.) can find `mkmf` and the FMS library.
 If unavailable, then it will search in the local `ac/deps` library.
-If still unavailable, because it has not yet been built, then the build will abort.
+If still unavailable, then the build will abort.

 Running `make -C ac/deps` will ensure that the libraries are available.
 But if the user wishes to target an external FMS library, then they should add the